 I know that some of you are probably afraid of removing car seats.
 And I do understand you – Airbag failure can occur, seat heating may stop working, etc.

 But car seat removal is actually a really simple job.
-When it comes to tools needed, you’ll only need a mechanic toolset, I recommend this 192-pieces DeWalt Mechanics Tool Set (check the price on Amazon now).
+When it comes to tools needed, you’ll only need a mechanic toolset, and I recommend this 192-pieces DeWalt Mechanics Tool Set (check the price now).